chathub-dev/chathub/README.md

 ## ✨ Features

-- 🤖 Use different chatbots in one app, currently supporting ChatGPT, new Bing Chat and Google Bard, will integrate more in the future.
+- 🤖 Use different chatbots in one app, currently supporting ChatGPT, new Bing Chat and Google Bard, will integrate more in the future
-- 💬 Chat with multiple chatbots at the same time, making it easy to compare their answers.
+- 💬 Chat with multiple chatbots at the same time, making it easy to compare their answers
-- 🚀 Support ChatGPT API mode, which is faster and more cost-effective than ChatGPT Plus.
+- 🚀 Support ChatGPT API mode, which is faster and more cost-effective than ChatGPT Plus
-- 📊 Token usage stats when using ChatGPT API mode.
+- 📊 Token usage stats when using ChatGPT API mode
-- 🔍 Shortcut to quickly activate the app anywhere in the browser.
+- 🔍 Shortcut to quickly activate the app anywhere in the browser
-- 🎨 Markdown and code highlight support.
+- 🎨 Markdown and code highlight support
-- 📚 Prompt Library for custom prompts and community prompts.
+- 📚 Prompt Library for custom prompts and community prompts
-- 💾 Conversation history saved locally.
+- 💾 Conversation history saved locally
-- 📥 Export and Import all your data.
+- 📥 Export and Import all your data
-- 🔗 Share conversation to markdown.
+- 🔗 Share conversation to markdown
 - 🌙 Dark mode

 ## 🔧 Manual Installation

-- Download chathub.zip from [Releases](https://github.com/chathub-dev/chathub/releases).
+- Download chathub.zip from [Releases](https://github.com/chathub-dev/chathub/releases)
-- Unzip the file.
+- Unzip the file
-- In Chrome/Edge go to the extensions page (chrome://extensions or edge://extensions).
+- In Chrome/Edge go to the extensions page (chrome://extensions or edge://extensions)
-- Enable Developer Mode.
+- Enable Developer Mode
-- Drag the unzipped folder anywhere on the page to import it (do not delete the folder afterward).
+- Drag the unzipped folder anywhere on the page to import it (do not delete the folder afterward)

 ## 🗺️ Roadmap